djarmengod/mycheatsheet/route53.md

 ## General Notes

 ### Delegating responsibility for the subdomain
+To do a delegation for a sub domain you need only create NS records for the sub in the parent's zone.

-Subdomains in separate accounts ex:
+#### Scenario: Parent Domain and Subdomains in separate AWS accounts
 1. test.com in AccountA
 2. sub.test.com in Account B
 3. Create Hosted Zones for sub.test.com in Account B